-- Help us spread the word among local citizens to perform the assessment
+- YOU help us spread the word among other advocates to come help gather data for the assessment.

 - Hampshire County Intersection Bikeability Assessment: MassBike, in collaboration with Health Hampshire, created this report which looks at intersections in three communities: Amherst, Belchertown and Northampton.
 Data were collected in November 2012, and the report was published in March 2013. (pdf)